 If you are a cord-cutter, the most straightforward way to access these programs would be to subscribe to Crave's base package, which is $9.99 per month (plus applicable sales taxes), with a free trial of at least 7 days for first-time subscribers.
 You do not need Crave's more expensive Movies + HBO or Starz tiers to access these series.

 Classic series: Episodes of classic Star Trek series – including the original series, The Next Generation, Deep Space Nine, Voyager, and Enterprise – are available in Canada on both Crave and Netflix, in addition to regular airings on CTV Sci-Fi.

 Movies: Films from both the original film series (with Shatner, Nimoy, and/or Patrick Stewart) and the "Kelvin Timeline" series (starring Chris Pine and Zachary Quinto) have been available at various points on either Netflix and/or Prime Video.
 However, as of this writing, there is no consistent subscription streaming home for these movies in Canada; only Star Trek (2009) is currently available for member streaming on Prime Video, and none of the films are on Netflix.

-Of course, it is possible to rent or buy digital copies of any of these movies for a separate fee, through a number of different marketplaces – including iTunes, Google Play, cable on-demand services, and even the aforementioned Prime Video.
+Of course, it is possible to rent or buy digital copies of any of these movies for a separate fee, through a number of different marketplaces – including Apple TV (formerly iTunes), Google TV (previously Google Play TV & Movies), cable on-demand services, and even the aforementioned Prime Video.